Low-carb diet: Can it help you lose weight?

 Typical foods for a low-carb diet

-In general, a low-carb diet focuses on proteins, including meat, poultry, fish and eggs, and some nonstarchy vegetables.
-A low-carb diet generally excludes or limits most grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
-Some low-carb diet plans allow small amounts of certain fruits, vegetables and whole grains.
+In general, a low-carb diet focuses on proteins and some nonstarchy vegetables.
+A low-carb diet generally limits grains, legumes, fruits, breads, sweets, pastas and starchy vegetables, and sometimes nuts and seeds.
+However, some low-carb diet plans allow small amounts of fruits, vegetables and whole grains.

 See more In-depth